 The bowls are welded together inside and outside, thereby ensuring the grill ring slopes slightly inwards.

-After having the initial idea for the form - drawn by steel sculptor Andreas Reichlin - we utilise the talents of Heiri Gisler in Eastern Switzerland.
-Heiri is the expert in the field of sheet metal forming.
-He initially creates beech wood moulds according to our drawings.
+After having the initial idea for the form - drawn by steel sculptor Andreas Reichlin - we utilise the talents of our expert in Eastern Switzerland.
+As the expert in the field of sheet metal forming he initially creates beech wood moulds according to our drawings.
 A unique wooden mould exists for each Feuerring model, each form and each internal base.

 All the bowls are transported to Küssnacht am Rigi - to Isenschmid AG.
 Together with Andreas Reichlin, the team at Isenschmid AG ensures the best possible steel surfaces for the grill ring.
 For the Feuerring, only the most aesthetic surfaces and the best steel sheets are selected, cut to size and then formed in the original die at a pressure of 95 t.